prithmanickam/Green-Workplace/timelog.md

 * *1 hours* Allowed private routing for user type
 * *1 hours* Fixed api bugs to allow frontend toasts (pop-ups) for for api requests

+### 1 Oct 2023
+* *1 hours* Fixed overlapping cards bug in Homepage and added side navbar menu options for Team Members and Team Owners